SalomePlatform/smesh/doc/salome/gui/SMESH/input/face_groups_by_sharp_edges.rst

 Face Groups Separated By Sharp Edges
 ************************************

-**Face groups separated by sharp edges** operation distributes all faces of the mesh between groups using sharp edges and optionally existing 1D elements as group boundaries.
+**Face groups separated by sharp edges** operation distributes all faces of the mesh among groups using sharp edges and optionally existing 1D elements as group boundaries.
 Edges where more than two faces meet are always considered as a group boundary.
 The operation is available in **Mesh** menu.

 The operation dialog looks as follows: